bengfarrell/rgf-blog/content/blog/2010-03-29-sandwhich-downtown-chapel-hill-restaurant-review.md

 She was not that impressed.
 The ingredients didn't meld well together, and for the price, she thought that more than one type of cheese would have been better.

 All in all, I think Sandwhich is producing quality grub.
 You just have to be in the mind-set that that grub is worth the price tag for your meal.
 This is why I think I'll become a bigger fan when they expand to dinner, since you expect steeper prices later in the day.
 I know that what we are paying for is the fresh, local ingredients, but I still can't help but feel like a penny pincher about it.
 However, I have a feeling that if I try one of their avocado sandwiches, I will no longer have any reservations.
-Avocado can work wonders---almost as many as dark chocolate and raspberry truffles.
+Avocado can work wonders—almost as many as dark chocolate and raspberry truffles.

 ![3 stars](http://s3.amazonaws.com/thegourmez-wpmedia/2009/02/rating_avocado1.gif "rating_avocado1")